 Both are examples of script elements, and regardless of whether the work needs to be done in pre-production, production, or post-production, if they require thought and preparation, they are “elements” that need to be identified in advance to ensure they’re integrated into the final product.

 As you may have guessed, this involves a long list of ingredients that cover everything seen or heard throughout your production.
-Below is a list of some of the most common and essential elements of any script breakdown you’re performing:

 - Set Decoration